xianyugugugu/learngit/readme.txt

-Git is a version control system. zhangweijie is single dog.
+Git is a distributed version control system. zhangweijie is alone.